OpenAstronomy/openastronomy.github.io/_projects/2018/timelab/XSPEC.md

 name: Python API for XSPEC
 desc: Develop a modular python API to use XSPEC (a popular X-ray astronomy tool) in python workflows
 requirements:
-- familiar with Fortran and/or C++
+- Familiar with Fortran and/or C++
 difficulty: hard
 issues:
 - https://github.com/StingraySoftware/stingray/issues/294